 Tricia and Grace recalled going in the Cylon resurrection tub, where the goo was so heavy on them, and when they would get out they had to have costume people wipe them down, and streams of slime would come off of them.

 The final question was about the names of the pilots, since in the original series, pilots only had call signs for names, but here they had real names.
 Ron Moore explained that he wanted them to be real people, and that Apollo and Starbuck didn’t sound like real names to him.

 To close out the panel, we watched one more video message from Edward James Olmos, in which he honored Richard Hatch, who died earlier this year.
 The video ended with Edward saying, “So say we all.”
 To which the crowd replied, “So say we all.”
 He said it again, a little bit louder, “So say we all!”
-To crowd responded in kind.
+The crowd responded in kind.
 Then finally, even louder, “SO SAY WE ALL!”
 Just like in the show, the crowd responded back even louder, “SO SAY WE ALL!”
+It was amazing.